 Unlike most other modern computing devices, Raspberry Pis have no internal storage, relying instead on removable microSD cards as their primary boot drives.
 While it’s true that you can boot a Raspberry Pi 4 off of an USB SSD or Flash Drive, most of the time, it’s easier, more affordable and an overall better idea to stick with a microSD card.

 But which microSD card should you buy for your Raspberry Pi?
 To help find the answer, we tested ten different 32GB cards on a Raspberry Pi 4, a Raspberry Pi 3 B+ and a Raspberry Pi Zero W to see which offers the best performance for the money.

 We chose the 32GB capacity because it offers more than enough room for most use cases while not being appreciably more expensive than 16 or 8GB cards.
-Raspberry Pi OS can run on a card that’s as small as 8GB, but that leaves you very little extra space.
+Raspberry Pi OS can run on a card that’s as small as 8GB (see how to set up a Raspberry Pi), but that leaves you very little extra space.
 And even if you are running a game emulation system with lots of ROMs, you are unlikely to exceed 32GB (though some have).